 In common with all their editions, the book easily stays open on the selected page, with no persuasion needed.
 Nor do these volumes decline with age and use: I have several Wiener Urtext books which have lasted for many years, and anticipate this will be another such.

-Rounding off this review I should also mention three individual folios that Wiener Urtext sent for review alongside the main volume considered above.
+Rounding off this review I should also mention a couple of individual folios that Wiener Urtext sent for review alongside the main volume considered above.

 Firstly, UT 50290 (available here) presents the three Sonatinas: the Sonatina in F WoO 50, and the better-known Sonatina in G Anh.5/1 and Sonatina in F Anh.5/2.